ProvableHQ/leo/documentation/leo_by_example/basic_bank.md

 - `withdraw` can only be invoked by the bank.
 A malicious bank could lock users' tokens by not invoking `withdraw`.
 - `withdraw` fails if the sum of the interest and principal is greater than the user's balance.
 - Users can increase their principal by depositing tokens multiple times, including immediately before withdrawal.
-- Integer division rounds down; if the calculated interest is too small, then it will be rounded down to zero.
+- Integer division rounds down.
+If the calculated interest is too small, then it will be rounded down to zero.

 Can you find any others?